illogicalextend/sflogdownloader/README.md

 # sflogdownloader

+Script is written in Python 2!
+Not yet supported if you run with Python 3.

 Using Salesforce API, examine all Cases (including correspondence) owned by particular people and parse the output for Amazon S3 and FTP links to download and extract attachments (log files) in to newly created directories.

 To run: